syeedashiza/aws-s3-glacier-restore/README.md

 ### Installation and Upgrade
 aws-s3-glacier-restore is developed in Python and uses pip.
 ### First time setup
-- The easiest way to install/upgrade s3select is to use pip in a virtualenv:
+- The easiest way to install/upgrade s3select is to use pip:
 ```
-$ pip install -U aws-s3-glacier-restore
+$ pip3 install -U aws-s3-glacier-restore
 ```
 ### Authentication
 aws-s3-glacier-restore uses the same authentication and endpoint configuration as aws-cli.
 If aws command is working on your machine, there is no need for any additional configuration.